 Assets such as locomotives, wagons, coaching stock and nameplates that are surplus to requirements are made available to buy from DB Cargo UK.

-DB Cargo have the following locomotives available for sale:
+DB Cargo currently have no locomotives available to buy.

 Our disposals policy